Cook Out 400 (Martinsville)

 The Cook Out 400 is an annual NASCAR Cup Series stock car race held at the 0.526 mi Martinsville Speedway in Ridgeway, Virginia.
-It is the first of two Cup Series races at the track, the other one being the Xfinity 500 in the NASCAR playoffs.
+It is the first of two Cup Series races at the track, the other one being the Xfinity 500 in the NASCAR Chase.

-The race was previously 500 laps in length before it was shortened to 400 laps starting in 2022.

-Unlike other races which the winner receives a trophy, the winner of this race and other NASCAR races at Martinsville receives a grandfather clock, which has been a tradition since 1964.
+Unlike other races at which the winner receives a trophy, the winner of this race and other NASCAR races at Martinsville receives a grandfather clock, which has been a tradition since 1964.